 A narrow bit is facing down in the package.

 Bring water to the boil then reduce to a simmer.
 To avoid breaking the eggs, use a ladle and place them gently into the boiled water one by one.
 The water needs to cover the top of the eggs.

 Ramen egg cooking time

-Simmer for 7 minutes for medium sized eggs and 6 and half minutes for small eggs.
+Simmer for 7 minutes for medium sized eggs and 6 and half minutes for small eggs with medium low heat.
 Small eggs are about 60g while medium sized eggs are about 70g per egg.